 - Assume other people do not have evil intentions unless presented with repeated, incontrovertible proof that they are indeed the spawn of a semi-humanoid demon from another dimension on a specific mission to personally cause you immense and continual pain and suffering.

-If anyone is concerned about violations of the Safety and Respect rules, please bring it to the Robertses (currently Lindsay, Kathleen, Rachelle, K8, and Kelly) for review and discussion.
-If perhaps you are uncomfortable approaching one of the Robertses regarding a specific incident, please bring it to the attention of someone on the Mediation Team (see the Team Jobs List for the current Mediator’s names).
+If anyone is concerned about violations of the Safety and Respect rules, please bring it to the Planks (currently Angela, Avery, Jill, Ingrid, and FL) for review and discussion.
+If perhaps you are uncomfortable approaching one of the Planks regarding a specific incident, please bring it to the attention of someone on the Mediation Team (see the Team Jobs List for the current Mediator’s names).